John Stariha: Bishop of Lead

-On July 21, 1902, Stariha was appointed by Pope Leo XIII to be the first bishop of the newly-created Diocese of Lead in South Dakota.
+On July 21, 1902, Stariha was appointed by Pope Leo XIII to be the first bishop of the newly created Diocese of Lead in South Dakota.
 The diocese covered the portion of South Dakota west of the Missouri River.
 Upon receiving the news, he told a Saint Paul newspaper: "The news that I had been made a bishop was wholly unexpected and came as a surprise to me...I have never craved for this position and if I can help it I will not go."
-Nevertheless, he received his episcopal consecration on the following October 28 from Archbishop John Ireland, with Bishops Joseph Cotter and James McGolrick serving as co-consecrators.
+Nevertheless, he received his episcopal consecration on October 28, 1902, from Archbishop John Ireland, with Bishops Joseph Cotter and James McGolrick serving as co-consecrators.

 During his seven years as bishop, Stariha increased the number of priests in the diocese from 17 to 25 and the number of parishes and missions from 25 to 53.
 Due to poor health, he moved from his official residence in Lead to Hot Springs, South Dakota in 1908.

 Retirement and legacy

-When his condition failed to improve, Stariha submitted his resignation as bishop of Lead on March 29, 1909, and it was accepted the following month.
+When his health failed to improve, Stariha submitted his resignation as bishop of Lead on March 29, 1909.
+It was accepted the following month.
 He was given the titular see of Antipatris by Pope Pius X.

 Stariha retired to his native Slovenia in May 1909, residing in Ljubljana.
-John Stariha died from apoplexy on November 28, 1915, at age 70.
+John Stariha died in Ljubljana from apoplexy on November 28, 1915, at age 70.